canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 The train is built the same way as the other sprites, but it has emission set on its windows so they glow.
 It's bright enough to trigger the bloom effect, which looks very pretty.
 It also has a small spotlight at the front.

 The train exits through a door that swings up at the edge of the stage.
-During the credits I have it come back in through that same door and exit through a narrow slot.
-I didn't want to add an extra door...
+I made sure to give it a bit of a bounce when it swings back down.
+This ended up looking so nice that I had it come back across the stage during the credits.

 ### The curtains

 The curtains were actually one of the first things I made.
-They are of course animated with Blender's cloth sim.
-The question is, how do you animate cloth?
+They are of course simulated---Blender has a good cloth sim engine.
+The question is, how do you actually *animate* cloth?
 The answer is ~~with great difficulty~~ that you use a pinning group and shape keys.

 The actual cloth model is nothing more than a grid with a subdivision surface.
 (It's often a good idea to simulate at a lower resolution and then use subsurf to smooth the result.)
 I assign the top row of vertices and a couple of vertices in the middle edge to the pin group with max weight, everything else gets weight zero.

 A computer cloth sim essentially treats all the edges in a model as springs and all the vertices as weights.
 If the springs are stretched out, a force will pull the vertices in that direction.
-So, if you animate the vertices of a pin group, it will stretch out the springs and tug the cloth with it.
+A pinning group is a set of vertices that aren't affected by the sim.
+So, if you animate the vertices of a pin group, it will stretch out the springs and tug the cloth with it during the simulation.

 The cloth is animated in three stages.
 Firstly, for the 'open curtain' stage, starting from before the first frame, we animate the pin group along the upper edge of the curtain into a zigzag shape.
 This is a standard technique for making a curtain.

 {% include figure.html src="embed/animation/little-witch/curtain-hang.png" alt="The first shape key, with the top row of vertices bunched into a zigzag pattern." %}

 This part takes place before the beginning of the actual film.
 Unfortunately, starting before frame zero caused problems with Blender's ability to store a point cache between sessions.
 This meant I'd have to re-simulate the cloth every time I closed and reoopened Blender.
+This was annoying, but luckily as long as the inputs are the same, the cloth sim is deterministic.

+To prevent the two curtains from clipping into each other, I added a cube with collision that would block off each one from the other curtain's side.
+These each lived in their own collection so I could toggle them on and off quickly for re-sim.
+The cloth also collides with the stage.

 For the actual animation, there are two stages.
 We start by moving a small cluster of vertices at the inner edge of the curtain outwards, as if there is a hidden string tugging the curtain open.
 That looks like this: